terinia/statikk/docs/usage.rst

 while Key conditions are very simple and have a very limited set of use cases.

-You might also notice that we only specified the card's tier ("EPIC") in our range_key query, but the raw data (gsi_sk) in DynamoDb actually starts with the classes type ("Card|EPIC").
+You might also notice that we only specified the card's tier ("EPIC") in our range_key query, but the raw data (gsi_sk) in DynamoDb actually starts with the class' type ("Card|EPIC").
 This is because Statikk automatically prepends the model's type to the index value.
 This is useful to avoid collisions in models that share very similar structures.
-This only happens if you provide a ``BeginsWith`` range key condition to your query.
-Or if you don't provide one at all.
+This only happens if you provide a ``BeginsWith`` range key condition to your query, or if you don't provide a range key condition at all AND the type of the range key index field is `string`.

 ====================
 More advanced queries